Working with MCP Tools in EvoAgentX¶

 3.5 Using MCP in Practical Applications¶

-Once you've initialized your MCP toolkit and obtained the tools, you can use them directly:
+Once you've initialized your MCP toolkit and obtained the toolkits, you can use them directly:

 # Initialize MCP toolkit